Gobidev/EDNeutronAssistant/README.md

 ## Special Thanks
 Special thanks to Gareth Harper (Spansh), the creator of the Spansh plotters.
 Without these plotters, this program would never have existed and Neutron Highways in Elite: Dangerous wouldn't be nearly as accessible.

+# License
+This project is licensed under the MIT license